Jaimeloeuf/SS/spec.md

 ### Memory
 - SS will come with a GC as part of its runtime
     - The runtime will either be implemented by the interpreter
+    - Or memory management taken care by VM targets like JVM
     - Or linked to your source code as part of the final compiled executable like Go

 ## Operators